Keith St. John

-Keith St. John is an American rock singer, songwriter, composer, producer and multi-instrumentalist.
+Keith St. John (born April 1, 1969) is an American rock singer, songwriter, composer, producer and multi-instrumentalist.
 He is best known for his work as the frontman for the hard rock bands Montrose and Burning Rain.

 Throughout his career, St. John has also toured as lead vocalist for notable hard rock acts such as: Kingdom Come, Lynch Mob, The Neal Schon Band, Tracii Guns’ L.A.
 Guns, Quiet Riot, Manny Charlton's Nazareth, and Sweet.
 He is credited with musical contributions to many television series including Entertainment Tonight, Law & Order, Step by Step, and Rescue Me.
 St John's music has been used in numerous films such as the 2010 Mark Wahlberg and Christian Bale film The Fighter, which features the Keith St. John song "Sweet Dreams."

 Biography

 St. John's parents, both school teachers, recorded his first formal vocal performances at age two on cassette tapes.
 They decided to move to Long Island before he was enrolled in first grade.
 An only child, St. John grew up in an environment of classical music, folk music, jazz, and Broadway.
 He became a classically-trained tympanist and percussionist, and embarked on his first overseas tour at age 17.
 He eventually segued from performing in orchestras to playing clubs in heavy metal cover bands as a singing rock drummer.
 With a high-ranged, bluesy vocal sound, St. John decided to forgo the drums and become a rock frontman.